In lieu of the tragedies in the world

 There’s so much beauty to see and kindness to remark about.
 How can a person go through a day without noticing?
 Observing?
 Commenting?
 How, I beg you to tell me how?

-Ah, but at times it is easy to make what I’ve seen be griping.
+Ah, but at times it is easy to make what I’ve seen as griping.
 To confess a stupid one, going to the grocery store aggravates me.
 Yes, really.
 It’s too big and it takes too long, and there are too many choices.
 Seriously, RoseMary?
+That’s worth being negative about?
+I think not.

-It takes a lot of practice, but when I catch myself being negative—about the store and other silly things—I work to counterbalance with a positive.
+It takes a lot of practice, but when I catch myself stating a negative—about the store and other silly things—I work to counterbalance with positive words.

 - I hate the grocery store.